griffinlebeau/employee-tracker/README.md

 - Employees table includes full name, role, role salary, and manager
 - Departments table includes the department name
 - Roles table includes the role name, salary, and department the role belongs to

+### Future Improvemenets

+- Flexible nature of the database allows the addition of more complicated SQL queries
+- Additional column fields for each table
+- Delete rows from tables
+- Alternate update queries